SHAREHOLDER ALERT: Levi & Korsinsky Notifies Dollar General Corporation(DG) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Dollar General investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all purchasers of Dollar General common stock between May 28, 2020 and August 30, 2023, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: